 What A-Levels Do You Need to Be a Doctor?

 A journey of a thousand miles begins with a single step.
-Becoming a doctor is such a journey, and selecting the right A-Levels is perhaps the first step a student should take.
-While there is some room for flexibility, future doctors should keep several subjects in their minds.
+Becoming a doctor is a journey, and selecting the right A-Levels is perhaps the first step a student should take.
+While there is some room for flexibility, future doctors should keep several subjects in mind.

 Table of Contents

 - 1 What A-Levels Do You Need to Study Medicine?

 - 2 What are the Best A-Levels for Medicine?